Ash110/Igloo-OLD-/README.md

 Setup MongoDB Compass to connect your database

-In the root of zoidberg, in the folder called config, modify a file called default.json
+In the root of igloo, in the folder called config, modify a file called default.json

 In the default.json, setup the keys as -